aep/yema/README.md

 ------------------------------------------

-yema is extremly simple and obvious. its only purpose is to generate type bindings for other languages, it does intentionally NOT support constraints like jsonschema.
+yema is extremly simple and obvious. its only purpose is to generate type bindings for all programming languages, it does intentionally NOT support constraints like jsonschema. it also does not define any wire format, although you'd probably want json, msgpack, etc..

 yema can be defined in yaml or json or whatever else. here's a weird yaml to showcase all of it: